cypress-exe/krohnkite/README.md

     make stop

-Note that Krohnkite can destroy itself completely once it is disabled, so no restart is required to deactivated it.
+Note that Krohnkite can destroy itself completely once it is disabled, so no restart is required to deactivate it.

 ### Enabling User-Configuration ###